(Last Updated on : 20/03/2015)

-History of Bhopal is one of the oldest in India and this city has a glorious past.
+.
+Bhopal is one of the oldest cities in Central India and this city has a glorious past.
 The history of Bhopal narrates tales of interesting, heroic and amazing incidents.
 Bhopal takes pride in its excellent blend of Islamic and Hindu cultures.
-Various dynasties have ruled the city over the years, contributing to its architectural and historical richness.
+There are various dynasties that have ruled the city over the years, contributing to its architectural and historical richness.

 The early history of medieval Bhopal starts with its foundation by the Parmara King Bhoj (1000-1055), who had his capital at Dhar.
 The city was initially known as Bhojpal named after Bhoj and the dam ('pal') that he is said to have constructed to form the lakes bounding Bhopal.
 The fortunes of Bhopal rose and fell with that of its reigning dynasty.
 As the Parmaras declined in power, the city was destroyed several times and finally faded away into obscurity.